• Home

 Confined to the shores of Isabella and Fernandina, this endemic and rare creature swims for food and builds its next with matter retrieved from the sea.
 Its inability to fly makes the flightlexx cormorant extremely vulnerable to the impact of man.

 The jagged lava landscape camouflages their presence until they suddenly become visible.
-Entangled in a social mass they sky-point To prevent over-heating.
-Their posture allows alignment with the sun’s rays while letting airflow beneath them.
+Entangled in a social mass they sky-point

 This view of the red-footed booby shows its splendid red feet that are usually obscured by branches and leaves.
 Genovesa is a birder’s paradise and provides ample opportunity to see this least seen of the three Galapagos boobies.